VihKun/github-api-manager/README.md

 kubectl port-forward deployment/github-api-manager 8080:8080
 ```

-This will forward the service to localhost:8080.
+In this example, it will forward the service to localhost:8080.

 ## API Endpoints